MoritzLaurer/prompt_templates/docs/repo_types_examples.md

 Prompt templates are downloaded as either `ChatPromptTemplate` or `TextPromptTemplate` classes.
 This class makes it easy to populate a prompt template and convert it into a format that's compatible with different LLM clients.
 The type is automatically determined based on whether the YAML contains a simple string (TextPromptTemplate) or a list of dictionaries following the OpenAI messages format (ChatPromptTemplate).

 #### Populate and use the prompt template
-With the `create_messages` method, we can then populate the prompt template for a specific use-case.
+We can then populate the prompt template for a specific use-case.

 ```python
 # Check which variables the prompt template requires